ClockGet/AutoCopy/README.md

 ## ChangeLog
 2017-12-05 Add a demo which show the DataRow class convert to entity class
 2017-12-12 Adjust the order of parameters in AutoCopy<,> and fixed the parameter type bug in Option.ResolveUsing
-2017-12-27 Add the CopyMapAttribute attribute to support alias mapping of destination type property
+2017-12-26 Add the CopyMapAttribute attribute to support alias mapping of destination type property
-2017-12-28 Add the CopyRequiredAttribute attribute to support the detection of the destination type property map value is required to be empty**[Need further testing]**
+2017-12-27 Add the CopyRequiredAttribute attribute to support the detection of the destination type property map value is required to be empty**[Need further testing]**
+2017-12-28 Get a new LambdaExpression from the Decompiler function when another AutoCopy instance is called in the Option.MapFrom function
 ## Warning

 Since AutoCopy uses reflection at runtime to analysis the properties of classes by calling **Register** methods automatically, bugs may occur if the source code is obfuscated.